ContentGraz/OER/wireframes.md

+# What wireframes show about content management

-# What’s in the box?
+Wireframes and some basics of content management What’s in the box?
 Wireframes, types and content objects: core concepts in content management

 Following the process of a wireframe analysis, this lecture report touches on some of the basic questions, concepts and insights presented in Deane Barker’s class “Introduction to Content Management”.